We know what matters to young people because we are young people, so why not let us share your stories?

 Lauren PollockComms Queen

-With a love of meeting new people, a passion for going to new places and an obsession for buying new packets of peanut MnMs, Lauren joined the YMCA Brisbane marketing and events team in 2017.
-After stumbling through a business degree and reluctantly starting a law degree, she finally found her feet in the world of creatives, enthusiastically finishing a degree in Entertainment.
+After stumbling through a business degree and reluctantly starting a law degree, Lauren finally found her feet in the world of creatives and chatterboxes, enthusiastically finishing a degree in Communications.
 Starting out in children’s television and then working alongside the amazing TEDx Brisbane team, Lauren discovered an appetite for sharing interesting stories and innovative ideas that excite and inspire.
 Currently she spends a lot of her days working with the WhyNot?
 Editorial Committee as the Digital Content Coordinator to deliver content that is both relevant and thought provoking, building an online community of like-minded, inspired and passionate individuals.

 Natalie WoloszynFemale Tony Stark